 The authors tested for pH, total bacterial colony count, gram-positive and gram-negative colony count, lipids, osmolality, and concentrations of protein, lactoferrin, and secretory IgA.

 What were the findings?

 Milk pH declined, and fatty acid concentration increased over nine months and was not affected by prior refrigeration.

 Bacterial count decreases during the time when milk is frozen too, and this decline happens more rapidly in milk that was refridgerated prior to freezing.

 Concentrations of protein, lactoferrin and secretory IgA were unaffected.

-The significance of the bacterial count isn’t really made clear.
+The significance of the bacterial count isn’t made clear.
 The authors suggest that the decline over time means that the milk is still biologically active, which is good.
-However, a decline to zero bacteria may remove some of the benefits of the breast milk.
-As refridgerating the milk first seems to accelerate the decline of bacteria, then this should be considered when storing breast milk for pre-term infants where we know that bacteria can be beneficial for neonatal health.
+However, reducing to zero bacteria may remove some of the benefits of breast milk.
+As refrigerating the milk first seems to accelerate the decline of bacteria, this should be considered when storing breast milk for pre-term infants, where we know that bacteria can benefit neonatal health.

-In conclusion: the nutritional content of milk does not change with freezing, and that is the same even with prior refridgeration.
-The bacterial count does decline but the significance of this seems less certain.
+In conclusion, milk’s nutritional content does not change with freezing.
+The bacterial count does decline, but the significance of this seems less certain.
 Overall, freezer storage of milk for up to 9 months is acceptable.